Text2GraphQuery-Bench: A Text to Graph Query Benchmark: Experimental Analysis

-{\textbf{Dataset Selection.}} We select all 2783 examples that can be executed both on TuGraph-DB and Spanner Graph out of the test set to evaluate performance on ISO-GQL and Cypher.
-Other 1044 examples can not be executed on Spanner Graph because it doesn't support the return of graph elements.
-For comparison between GQL and SQL, we choose 357 examples from BIRD in the dev set.
+{\textbf{Dataset Selection.}} We select all 2,783 examples from the test set that can be executed on TuGraph-DB, Spanner Graph, and Oracle DB to evaluate performance on Cypher, GQL, and SQL/PGQ.
+The remaining 1,044 examples cannot be executed on Spanner Graph because it does not support the return of graph elements.

-Due to page limit, please refer to the supplementary material\footnote{\vldbavailabilityurl} for detailed code, prompts, and scripts.